If you have Telegram, then you should try out the chatbot I created for the Nigerian stocks and macro-economic data: t.me/NigeriaMarketDataBot

-In 2009, I spent a huge chunk of my savings in Fin Bank IPO.
-I didn’t get shares certificate and all my efforts to trace were futile.
+In 2009, I spent a huge chunk of my savings on Fin Bank IPO.
+I didn’t get a shares certificate and all my efforts to trace were futile.
 I swore off IPOs in Nigeria.
 It was like sending a parcel via NIPOST.
 If anything goes wrong, you are on your own, the system was messed up will little accountability and you’ll just be bounced around.
-(Anyway, I heard its positively different now).
+(Anyway, I heard it’s positively different now).

 In 2011, I started playing the secondary market.

-In 2012, I started stockpiling and analysing financial statements of companies listed on the NSE.
+In 2012, I started stockpiling and analyzing financial statements of companies listed on the NSE.

 In 2013, I created the most accessible online repository of those financial statements for downloading by anyone online.
 For free.